nicholeuf/udemy-sleepr/k8s/README.md

 2. Add smtp email by typing `kubectl create secret generic smtp --from-literal=user=<SMTP_USER>`
 3. Add stripe api key by typing `kubectl create secret generic stripe --from-literal=apiKey=<STRIPE_API_KEY>`
 4. Add JWT secret by typing `kubectl create secret generic jwt --from-literal=jwtSecret=<JWT_SECRET>`

+### Editing secrets

+The following steps should be used for modifying the mongodb secret, from the [docs](/docs/tasks/configmap-secret/managing-secret-using-kubectl/#edit-secret):

+1. Type the following to base64 encode the connection string `echo -n CONNECTION_STRING' | base64`.
+Make note of the output for step 3 below.
+2. Type the following to edit the secret `kubectl edit secrets mongodb`.
+An editor will be displayed where the secret can be modified.
+3. Modify the connectionString value with single quotes around it, '<BASE64_CONNECTION_STRING>'
+4. Save the file.

 ### Using sleepr